A Complete Guide to Reward based Crowdfunding in India

 Though reward-based crowdfunding, like mentioned before, is different from a donation based campaign that offers rewards, in both cases giving rewards can prove to be more advantageous than just bringing in donors.
 Here’s how rewards help based on what you are raising funds for:

-Donor recall: Tangible rewards in terms of merchandize, a post card or even a thank you note can go a long way in bringing back recurring donors to you cause.
+Tangible rewards in terms of merchandise, a post card or even a thank you note can go a long way in bringing back recurring donors to you cause.
 The reward will act as a reminder for them to come back to your NGO the next time they feel generous.

-Exposure: Creative causes are often funded by fans or by the community of artists themselves, this can help you take your project and your talent to many industry experts, giving you great expsoure.
+Creative causes are often funded by fans or by the community of artists themselves, this can help you take your project and your talent to many industry experts, giving you great exposure.

-Sustain and run: Most creative projects have to be terminated in the middle or don’t take off despite good potential because, very few peple are willing to take the risk to fund them.
+Most creative projects have to be terminated in the middle or don’t take off despite good potential because, very few people are willing to take the risk to fund them.
 Crowdfunding lets your future audience fund you thus decreasing the risk and increasing the chances of your project being a success!

 Common Mistakes with Rewards Crowdfunding